 The questionnaire design is set up so that a single informant responds for all household members.
 However, it is extremely important to remember that an individual acting as a proxy for another member of the household must be an adult and consider themselves knowledgeable of the other household members' health status and insurance coverage.
-If the primary respondent cannot act as a proxy, the telephone interviewer will schedule a callback which you should record on your contact sheet.
+If the primary respondent cannot act as a proxy, the interview will be terminated and the respondent will receive incentive payment(s) only for the interviews they have completed.